-Providing Reading Opportunities to Children in Rural Villages
+Providing Education Opportunities to Children in Rural Villages

 Laos is still a rural community with many people engaged in subsistence farming.
 People are poor.
 Books are an unaffordable luxury.
 In many villages in Laos there are no books.
-Even in the school – if there is a school.
+Even in the school – if there is a school - there are usually no text books or reading books.

 The Luang Prabang Public Library supports libraries and reading promotion in many surrounding villages.
 On the library wall are a number of "book bags", each of which has slots to put books into.
 People are encouraged to come and buy a Lao book which is on a stand next to the book bag, and then place it in one of the slots in the bag.

-When there are 100 books in a book bag, it is taken out and distributed to village schools where both the children and the adults of the village have access to them.
+When there are 100 books in a book bag, it is taken out by the Tuk-Tuk Library (see below) and distributed to village schools where both the children and the adults of the village have access to them.

 The aim of the Tuk-Tuk Library is to visit schools in the villages surrounding Luang Prabang with books, learning activities and games.
 The Tuk-Tuk Library contains books for ages 3-18.

 When the Tuk-Tuk Library goes to a village school, librarians and volunteers go with it and they take a full book-bag of 100 books, which is loaned to the students for a period of 2-6 weeks so they have a continual supply of new books to read.